Introduction to M.A Gandhian Thought

 The qualified graduates find jobs in schools, colleges, community organisations, psychiatric clinics, non-government organisations, medical centres, rural development, labour, women and child welfare organisations, community centres and social work sectors.
 The job profiles are social worker, researcher, teacher, consultant, women child welfare officer, counsellor etc.

-M.A Gandhian Thought Admissions for 2019 - 2020 Academic YearAre you looking for admissions for M.A Gandhian Thought for the academic year 2019 - 2020?
-We can connect you with the right colleges and universities offering M.A Gandhian Thought courses in your preferred locations.
-Contact us for more details.
+M.A.
+Gandhian Thought Admissions for 2024 - 2025 Academic YearAre you looking for admissions for M.A.
+Gandhian Thought for the academic year 2024 - 2025?
+We can connect you with the right colleges and universities offering M.A.
+Gandhian Thought courses in your preferred locations.